 I read Dune cover to cover once every few years.
 I listen to the full cast audio version and its sequels on constant repeat.
 I’ve obsessively sought out the entirety of the Dune CCG.
 Portions of the Dune encyclopedia occupy and supplant more pragmatic memory spaces.
 I often add cinnamon to my morning coffee in an attempt to manifest the sense of Spice Coffee despite the fact it fuses with honey to create a snotlike brown cinnamon sweet residue in the bottom of my sand colored mug.
-I repeatedly consider tattooing the litany agains fear and other select ‘chapter quotes’ from the novels permanently onto myself.
+I repeatedly consider tattooing the litany agains fear and other select ‘chapter quotes’ from the novels permanently on my body.

 I have lived in the reality of Dune as a novel, written by Frank Herbert in 1965, since I was six years old.
 What began for Herbert as a reporting piece on the ecology of sand dunes as they invaded highway along the Oregon coastline became 6 years of hard research and the most beloved science fiction novel of the 20th and 21st centuries.
 What began for me as an empathetic interest communicated by my dad, has become a 30 year love born of osmosis, pragmatic wisdom, and fantastic universe-building.